-Mohammad Yousuf Katari, a 26-year-old seasonal schoolteacher from Kulgam, was arrested on September 24 after being identified as a key logistical supporter of the persons involved in the Pahalgam massacre.
+Mohammad Yousuf Katari, a 26-year-old seasonal schoolteacher from Kulgam, was arrested on September 24 after being identified as a key logistical supporter of the persons involved in the Pahalgam incident.
 His arrest followed a detailed forensic investigation into a charger recovered from the site of an encounter in July.

 This led investigators to a Srinagar-based mobile dealer, who had sold the charger to a local second-hand phone vendor.
 The vendor’s records further led them to Katari, who had purchased the device and later supplied it to the terrorists.

-Katari confessed during interrogation that he had guided the terrorists through the terrain and provided them with critical support, including the charger, during their planning and execution of the Pahalgam attack.
+Katari confessed during interrogation that he had guided the terrorists through the terrain and provided them with critical support, including the charger, during their planning and execution of the Pahalgam incident.
 As a seasonal teacher working with nomadic students, his deep knowledge of the local terrain made him a valuable asset for the terrorist group.

 This case underscores how meticulous investigation of even the smallest evidence, in this case, a damaged Android charger, can lead to the unravelling of a larger terror network.